jarbasjunior/codeceptjs/Readme.md

 - Choose localization for tests;

-- Inform the URL for the web tests https://google.com, for example;
+- Inform the URL for the web tests https://precodahora.pb.gov.br;

 - Confirm the suggested answer (chrome) to set browser for web tests;